johnpeterarao/orchard_assessment/README.md

 10. I used css property of -webkit-line-clamp so that if ever text is too long it will be cut on 3rd line but also we can cut this via javascript

-11. function for animation and it will only run if screen size is greater than 1025.
+11. function for animation and it will only run if screen size is greater than 1025 but if given more time and instruction we can create a different approach for mobile.
 Also upon checking please refresh when browser is resize for more accurate reading of screen size.

 12. Code block is dynamic you can change value this is so that it will go back to 0 in translation

 13. I did not use context for global storing of state because there are only 2 components handling the modal.

 14. For css, I can also write this in scss.
 I'm also using bootstrap, foundation, and bit of BEM on naming convention.

+15. I used structured JSON data for rendering contents and sections settings.
+Usually on ecommerce sites widgets are configured also this way hehe!

+Happy checking!